 They set up back in the 1990s before the term “vegan” had become common language, but their entirely vegetarian shoes are also 100% vegan.

 They use hemp and Vegetan as their main leather substitutes.
+They’re a great ethical vegan footwear brand.

 We like the fact that the boots really resemble Doc Martens.